MicrosoftDocs/dynamics-365-project-operations/articles/psa/create-project-template.md

 ## Create a project template from an existing project
 You can create a project template from a project in the following ways:

 - **Work breakdown structure**: A work breakdown structure in a template derived from a project will copy all tasks and dependencies.
-In addition, the assignments created will be based upon the generic team members addded to the project team when the project template is created.
+The assignments created will be based on the generic team members added to the project team when the project template is created.
-- **Project estimates**: When creating a project template from an existing project, the estimates from the source project will be copied to the project template.
+- **Project estimates**: When creating a project template from an existing project, the estimates from the source project are copied to the project template.
 - **Project team members**: When creating a template from an existing project, all named team members are replaced with the organization's generic resource.
 All position names and roles are maintained.

 ## Create a project from a template